perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 ## The moral of the story

 - **You need automated testing**.
-That I even have to write this is a bit amazing, but there are still people arguing that automated testing is a waste of time.
+That I even have to write this is a bit sad, but there are still people arguing that automated testing is a waste of time.
 Suffice to say, if I didn't have automated tests in this case, I could very well have merged in broken code, without even being aware of it.
 At the very least, I would have realized the breakage when starting to port the Perlang compiler to FreeBSD or OpenBSD, which brings us to the next point...